kcphpug/talk-debugging-2015/README.md

 ### April 1, 2015

 #### Pre-rendered slides
-Because this presentation was a mix of content and running examples, I'll need to do some work to generate a "slidedeck".
-When I do I'll post it here and to the comments section on our meetup.
+Because this presentation was a mix of content and running examples, The "pre rendered" is WAY less than fancy.
+Pull it down and play with it on your own system.  *I've left a link to a pdf at the bottom of this readme*

 ####Slide system uses:
 * npm